chhoumann/auralite/docs/docs/index.md

 To use the transcribe feature:

 1. Open the command palette and select "Transcribe".
-2. Provide your raw transcription to the AI.
+2. Speak what's on your mind.
 3. The AI will format the transcription for better readability.
 4. The formatted result will appear at your cursor's location.